 SSA at a glance

 SSA is a cooperative society of authors in the dramatic, dramatico-musical, choreographic, audiovisual and multimedia sectors.
-It protects its members' economic rights subject to copyright in Switzerland and Liechtenstein and ensures that their moral rights are respected accordingly.
+It protects its members’ Entirety of legal provisions relating to the author's right to exploit a work financially... subject to Entirety of legal provisions attributing the author of a work moral and proprietary privileges.... in Switzerland and Liechtenstein and ensures that their Entirety of legal provisions for the protection of the personal aspects of authorship: Naming right (paternity right), right of first publication, right to the integrity of the work... are respected accordingly.
 It liaises between users and authors and offers support in situations requiring individual contracts.
 It sees to contracts being entered into in a legitimate and fair manner.

 SSA manages performing rights, broadcasting rights, other public performance rights as well as reproduction rights assigned to it by its authors.
-It also fulfils the duties assigned by law to collective management organisations under the scope of the so-called mandatory collective management.
+It also fulfils the duties assigned by law to There are five collective management organisations (CMOs) in Switzerland for authors' and related rights: ProLitteris, SSA, SUISSIMAGE, SUISA, SWISSPERFORM... under the scope of the so-called Pursuant to copyright law, the following rights are subject to mandatory management by a collective management organisation: retransmission, private copy, public reception, reprography, rental, educational use, usage including reproduction/copying for internal information/documentation purposes at the workplace.
+These are areas of usage where the legislator assumes that it is sensible or in fact possible at all that individual authors pursue the....

-It is the main task of SSA to collect the remuneration which becomes due each time its members' works are used and to subsequently forward them to the rights owners.
-Moreover, SSA also promotes its members' interests in all areas which are relevant from a work usage aspect, and is represented in the relevant national and international organisations.
+It is the main task of SSA to collect the remuneration which becomes due each time its members’ works are used and to subsequently forward them to the rights owners.
+Moreover, SSA also promotes its members’ interests in all areas which are relevant from a Intellectual property creation in literature and art (as well as computer programmes) exhibiting an individual and therefore unique character.
+Said individual character is the prerequisite that a work can be protected.... usage aspect, and is represented in the relevant national and international organisations.

 Revenue: CHF 23.311m